-Is Winter Wonderland Free
+Is Winter Wonderland Free?

-Otherwise tickets for admission are priced at £5.00 at “standard” times, and £7.50 during “peak” times (dates nearer christmas and later in the day).
+Otherwise tickets for admission are priced at £5.00 at “standard” times, and £7.50 during peak times (dates nearer Christmas and later in the day).
 Remember that tickets for shows, rides etc. need to be bought separately.

-What to do at Winter Wonderland
+What is there to do at Winter Wonderland?

 Hyde Park Winter Wonderland opening times